 About

 Her courses offer students an approach to the study of American politics that is attentive to political systems, power, the construction of meaning, and change over time.
-Drawing students from across the College, her courses on landmark Supreme Court cases; race and the shaping of American politics; and law and gender provide an array of tools for thinking systematically about the politics of law, inequality, and state-building.
+Drawing students from across the College, her courses on landmark Supreme Court cases; race and American political development; and law and gender provide an array of tools for thinking systematically about law, inequality, and governing institutions.

 Courses Taught